-Does your child ride the bus to school daily?
+Does your student ride the bus to school daily?

-If so, consider signing the attached permission slip that tells the bus driver that your child has your permission to be dropped off at the "walking schoolbus stop" at:
+If so, consider signing the attached permission slip that tells the bus driver that your student has your permission to be dropped off at the "walking schoolbus stop" at:

-There, other students will be walking to school together daily, leaving at a.m. in a "walking schoolbus."
+There, other students will be walking to school together daily, leaving at a.m. in a "walking" schoolbus."
 They will be walking a distance of daily.

-Do you drive your child to school daily?
+Do you drive your student to school daily?
+Does your student drive to school?

-If so, why not park your vehicle at the "walking schoolbus" stop above and walk with your child to class?
+If so, why not park at the "walking schoolbus" stop above?
+Have your student walk the rest of the way to class?
 Remember, the group will be leaving at a.m. each day.
-Another possibility is to drop your child off at the "walking schoolbus" stop.
-If you want your child to walk with the group, remember they leave at a.m. each day.